harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ssm-chaos-by-tag.md

 title: SSM chaos by tag
 ---

-AWS SSM chaos by tag disrupts the state of infrastructure resources.
-- It induces chaos on AWS EC2 instances using the Amazon SSM Run Command.-
+AWS SSM chaos by tag induces chaos on AWS EC2 instances using the Amazon SSM Run Command.
 - It is executed using the SSM document that defines the actions which the systems manager can perform on your managed instances (that have SSM agent installed).
 - This SSM document is uploaded beforehand to AWS, whose name is referenced in the faults.
 - It helps execute custom chaos (like stress, network, disk or IO) on AWS EC2 instances for a specific duration using the given tag(s).